ocbe-uio/BayesMallows/cran-comments.md

 ## Resubmission Note

-This is a resubmission, fixing a failing unit test on noLD and containing a large number of new features.
+This is a resubmission, fixing the gcc-UBSAN error reported on CRAN.

 ## Test Environments